yonsei-sslab/asgard/README.md

 ./bin/adb shell
 reboot

-# If the development board gets stuck in a non-recoverable state, please try rebooting the host machine, which will power-cycle the development board.
+# NOTE: If the development board gets stuck in a non-recoverable state, please try to power-cycle the development board by follwing Section 5 - Trobuleshooting.
-reboot
 ```

 #### Execution (ASGARD)